Whatsapp Icon

 Biopsy and Histopathological Examination

-The primary method for diagnosing Kaposi Sarcoma involves biopsy of the suspected lesion.
+The primary method for diagnosing Kaposi Sarcoma involves a biopsy of the suspected lesion.
 A small tissue sample is taken and examined under a microscope.
 Histopathology allows pathologists to look at the cell characteristics, helping in the confirmation of KS.

 Immunohistochemistry (IHC)